vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 Using the `patch-acl` Logic App requires the same routine, i.e. capturing its URL and setting the *Content-Type* of the request.

+Here is a sample of the payload we can send to the API:

 ```javascript
 {
     "storageAccount":"vpldemo",